pfichtner/kata-tracker/README.md

 #### Ideas
 - Write to File (as it used to be) so nothing gets lost even if no server is running
+  - If so: Write single filed for performance reasons (the extension would then not have to append data), that puts less stress on the short living extension
 - Replace MQTT by HTTP (PUT and GET with long pollling (HTTP PUT shouldn't be slower than MQTT pub)
   - We then could keep track of the states withing the HTTP server
   - We can draw graphs there as well